yusdacra/nix-cargo-integration/docs/MANUAL.md

 - `systems`: systems to enable for the flake (type: list)
     - defaults to `nixpkgs` `supportedSystems` and `limitedSupportSystems` https://github.com/NixOS/nixpkgs/blob/master/pkgs/top-level/release.nix#L14
 - `toolchain`: rust toolchain to use (type: one of "stable", "beta" or "nightly") (default: "stable")
+    - if `rust-toolchain` or `rust-toolchain.toml` file exists, this attribute won't be used
+- `extraToolchainComponents`: extra toolchain components to add to the Rust toolchain
-    - if `rust-toolchain` file exists, it will be used instead of this attribute
+    - if `rust-toolchain` or `rust-toolchain.toml` file exists, this attribute won't be used

 #### `preCommitHooks` attributes